meawing/Applications_of_Random_Matrix_Theory/README.md

 # Applications_of_Random_Matrix_Theory

 Application of Random Matrix Theory to noisy covariance matrix estimation.
-The library of cleaning and shrinkage methods is going to be updated.
+The library of cleaning and shrinkage (narrowing down distribution of eigenvalues) methods is going to be updated.

 # References
 - [Laloux, L., P. Cizeau, J. P. Bouchaud, and M. Potters (2000).
 Random Matrix Theory and Financial Correlations.
 International Journal of Theoretical and Applied Finance](https://www.math.nyu.edu/~avellane/LalouxPCA.pdf).